 Instagram doesn't offer any built-in way to schedule posts, and it even discourages automated scheduling, but it can be done.
 Some options play by the rules better than others.
 Here's a rundown of the options.

 If you’re using a business profile on Instagram, those are new options you have available for scheduling posts.
-But if you’re using a personal profile, the suggestions below remain relevant.

 Instagram’s ideal is for real-time sharing.
 It aims for in-the-moment spontaneity.
 But that’s not necessarily a good fit for every use.
 Sometimes you might want to be able to schedule when a post goes public.

 If you're looking to make eye-catching Instagram stories and Instagram posts quickly and easily, it's worth checking out Canva.
 It comes loaded with templates perfectly sized for Instagram's image size requirements.
 And there's a mobile app, so you can do it right from your phone.

 There's a free plan, and you can get many more useful features, photos, and fonts with the Pro plan with a 30-day free trial.

 Maybe you’re using it for social media marketing and want to post at specific intervals or at what you’ve determined to be the best time of the day to reach the most followers.
 Or maybe you have a batch of photos to post but don’t want to flood your followers’ feeds and also don’t want to use the multi-photo post feature.
 I will sometimes use it when I’m traveling so that I can post updates quickly while on the go.

 You’ve no doubt noticed that the Instagram mobile app doesn’t offer any scheduling features.
 Nor do the mobile or desktop versions of the website.
 That’s not accidental.
 Instagram takes a dim view of automated posting of all kinds.